computingForSocialScience/cfss-homework-vidal-anguiano/final_project/README.txt

 This project was completed by Vidal Anguiano and Diana Hou (cnetids: anguianov and dianahou).

+Vidal's Friend data are "friend_attributes.json" and "friend_edges.json" and Diana's data are "attributes.json" and "edges.json".

 I hope to make this as simple to follow as possible.

 Progress status: We have completed all 7 parts of the facebook network analysis project.